Welcoming Paula Kelly and Rebekah Lee as new tenants - Oct 2024

 Public Law & Human RightsRebekah has recently drafted submissions on behalf of a Claimant in a Judicial Review case.
 Throughout pupillage she assisted several members of Chambers in a range of public law cases.
 This included drafting a pre-action judicial review letter, challenging the scope of an inquest and producing a written advice in a VAT Judicial Review claim.
 Additionally, Rebekah has written several pieces of advice concerning Article 2 damages, in sensitive cases acts of terrorism and death in custody.
 This drew upon Rebekah’s academic experience during her LLM, where she gained a high distinction in Public Law.
 Rebekah is a regular contributor to the UK Human Rights Blog and recently wrote an article analysing the human rights considerations of injunctions made against members of the Traveller Community.
 Rebekah has a strong interest in Public Law and Human Rights and is keen to build her practice in this area.

 Rebekah recently acted as sole counsel on behalf of a health service in an inquest.
+Rebekah represented a family at a PIRH which led to several significant admissions prior to the inquest.
 Throughout pupillage, she drafted written submissions in several high-profile inquests under the supervision of Matthew Hill and Neil Sheldon KC.
 Rebekah also assisted a senior member of Chambers in drafting a skeleton argument in a High Court case concerning the anonymisation of the Deceased in an inquest.
+Rebekah undertook research which contributed to the upcoming 2nd edition of the Inquests Book (published 2025).

 During pupillage, Rebekah drafted several pieces of written advice in cases of Unlawful Detention.
 She also took a note in a ten-day immigration tribunal case.
 Prior to undertaking pupillage, Rebekah was a qualified Level 1 Office of the Immigration Services Commissioner Advisor and set up an immigration clinic in partnership with a law centre.
 Here, she supported Claimants in a range of immigration matters and built upon her previous voluntary experience with multiple refugee and asylum charities.
 Rebekah welcomes instructions in this area.